AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

     * Primitive data type - Specify an optional default value for the variable.
     * JSON or XML - Specify an optional JSON or XML schema path.
 The system validates the schema path while mapping and storing properties available in this schema to another variable.
     * Form Data Model - Specify a Form Data Model path.
-    * ArrayList - Specify a sub-type for the collection.
+    * ArrayList - Specify a subtype for the collection.

 1. Specify an optional description for the variable and tap ![done_icon](assets/done_icon.png) to save the changes.
 The variable displays in the list available in the left pane.